lotherk/Arma2MapConverter/README.md

 Convert ArmA 2 and 3 missions into headless compatible missions.

 This program reads a mission.sqm and creates a new mission in which all of the AI units are spawned through headless client.
-The headless client compatible mission should be identicalw ith the original mission as long as the headless client is present.
+The headless client compatible mission should be identical with the original mission as long as the headless client is present.

 Currently working: